siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 Having a blockchain all to yourself grants a competitive level of freedom to your creative endeavors.

 The highly advanced developer that wishes to engineer your own consensus mechanism can move forward rapidly with your ideas, backed up with the hash rate of Bitcoin.
+You also have our consensus-level smart contract technology, CryptoConditions, at your disposal, which can allow you to make adjustments to your consensus mechanism far more quickly.

 Unlike other platforms, there is no need to wait for the Komodo team to update either the default daemon's functionality, or to update the main Komodo blockchain (KMD).